initios/rodolfo/README.md

 ### Updated

 - Full JSON schema is stored on the PDF instead of partial data
-- Upgrade prawn to 2.2.0
+- Upgrade prawn to 2.2.0 (Minimum ruby is now 2.1)
 - Upgrade json-schema to 2.8.0

 ### Fixed

 - JSON schema validation errors are now returned as JSON

+### Removed

+- Ruby 2.0 compatibility, now minimum is 2.1

 ### [2.2.1] - 2016-11-28